Wayne Youle: Career, themes and style

 Youle references the influence of other New Zealand artists in his work including Gordon Walters, Billy Apple, Shane Cotton, Peter Robinson, Ronnie van Hout and Michael Parekowhai, and Ricky Swallow of Australia.

 Symbols

 Skulls

 Youle's work features skulls based on tattoo designs, symbols of identification and belonging, for example, to gangs.
 Youle was inspired by his grandfather's tattoos, identifying him as a sailor.
-He also studies the historical origins and expressions of ta moko (permanent body and face markings of Māori).
-The head is tapu (sacred) in Maori culture.
+He also studies the historical origins and expressions of tā moko (permanent body and face markings of Māori).
+The head is tapu (sacred) in Māori culture.
 In Skully Pops (2004) Youle depicts mokomokai (ancient preserved heads), as inviting, bright coloured lollies that at the same time are an anathema to eat.

 Koru

 The koru motif depicts the shape of the unfurling silver fern.
 In The Icon 500, Youle invited controversy by adapting the koru to the swastika to illustrate the origin of the swastika as a symbol of good will and challenge the way audiences can bring negative references with them.
 He called the work, This is not a swastika nor is it a Walters.